singularityware/singularityware.github.io/pages/docs/user-docs/docs-create-an-image.md

 Similar to the create sub-command, you can override the default size (which is 512MiB) by using the --size option.

 ## Copying, sharing, branching, and distributing your image
 Because Singularity images are single files, they are easily copied and managed.
 You can copy the image to create a branch, share the image and distribute the image as easily as copying any other file you control!
+If you want an automated builder for your image, you can use our container registry <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a> that will build your "Singularity" bootstrap specification files from a Github repository each time that you push.

 The primary motivation of Singularity is mobility, the single file image format makes this a simple accomplishment.